 Mobile apps can be a wonderful way to foster two-way communication with long-term care and senior care employees.
 Consider their impact on scheduling.
 You can use a mobile app to automatically notify workers of open shifts, scheduling changes, and responses to requests.
 Enabling employees to quickly respond on the app, is a win-win.
 They can help you close open shifts quickly and work the shift they want.
 You even save money by targeting employees not projected to incur overtime.

 Give easy access to key data

 Mobile apps can also give employees access to the information they want.
 By enabling a mobile app for timesheets and approvals, paystubs, and employee schedule requests, you can significantly reduce friction in workers’ lives.
-Since according to IDC, employees spend about 20% of their time looking for information, a good mobile app could prove empowering by helping them manage work and personal responsibilities.
+Since according to IDC, employees spend about 20% of their time looking for information, a good mobile app could prove to be empowering by helping them manage work and personal responsibilities.
 Keeping workers connected, especially remote staff, increases loyalty and retention.
-Learn how to improve employee engagement and productivity with SmartLinx Go
+Learn how to improve employee engagement and productivity with SmartLinx Go.

 8. Stop Micro-Managing Frontline Staff